-Fall is a perfect time for new plantings.
-Many plants are on sale providing you an opportunity to see your garden wake up next spring new and improved!
-Watering remains a necessity, but it will take less to keep your new plants happy.
+Fall is a perfect time for new plantings!
+Not only is it an opportunity to see your garden wake up next spring new and improved, but many perennials and shrubs can be found on sale.
+Watering remains a necessity, but it will take less to keep your new plants happy than planting in the heat of Summer.

-Plant fall mums, bulbs, asters, kale and ornamental cabbage as they become available in the second week of September.
-Everything is arriving a little later this year because of a long period of cold weather earlier in the year.
+Plant fall mums, bulbs, asters, kale and ornamental cabbage as they become available during the next few weeks of September.
+Planting them when it’s cooled down a little will prolong their life.

-It’s a good time to plant spring flowering bulbs.
-Planting by the end of this month gives bulbs a good amount of time to get established before the ground freezes.
+Although early September is generally a good time to plant spring flowering bulbs, this year continues to be warm, and we suggest waiting until later in the month, ideally the third week of September until the last week of October.
+This will still give them enough time to get established before the ground freezes.
 If you have a significant deer and critter population nearby, daffodils are the best choice as deer don’t care for them.
 We find there is always confusion about which bulbs are planted in the spring and which ones in the fall, but with these lists, you won’t have to wonder.
 Fall and Spring Planted Bulbs.

 Continue to deadhead and groom annual flowers.
 Some flowers will last well into October with continued care.
 Containers should need less water as the weather cools.